IvanChokoev/react-softuni-project/react-softuni-project/README.md

 ## General Requirements

-Our Social Network App fulfills the following general requirements:
+My Social Network App fulfills the following general requirements:
 - At least 3 different dynamic pages.
 - Specific views, including Catalog (list of all posts) and Details (information about a specific post).
 - CRUD operations on a collection (posts), accessible to logged-in users.